othelovieira/othelovieira.github.io/_posts/2021-01-10-Project-Smash-Bros.md

 A couple of weeks ago “Pro Gamer” Dude was gifted with Super Smash Bros.
 Ultimate for his Nintendo Switch Lite.

-We both agree that it is one of the best games on the switch.
+We both agree that it is one of the best games on the Switch.
 From my side I love the roster of fighters, a question we always ask is in which game did the fighter originally appear in?

 That is why I put together the below chart to keep as a reference to answer that question.